Mountain Foodways:

 About the Book

 Food preferences and preparation techniques brought to the mountains by early settlers exist to this day.
-Recipes for “hard-times” foods and “happy-times” foods are represented, as are recipes for characteristically mountain dishes like “Corn Bread and Ramps” and tips for using morel mushrooms.
+Recipes for “hard-times” foods and “happy-times” foods are represented, as are recipes for emblematic mountain dishes such as “Cornbread and Ramps;” and there are tips for using morel mushrooms.

-Reminiscences by old-timers make Mountain Foodways captivating to read.
+Reminiscences by old-timers make Southern Mountain Cooking captivating to read.
 For example, veteran miller Oscar Gunter is quoted as remarking, “[My stone-ground cornmeal] comes out warm, like the underside of a settin' hen.”

 See also our: